Residential Treatment Centers (RTCs)

 Embark Behavioral Health’s Short-Term Residential Programs

 Embark Behavioral Health has five dedicated, premier short-term residential programs that serve families nationally.
-Learn about each one to find one that fits your needs.

 San Martin, California